What is Honors By Contract?

-How do I apply for an Honors Contract?
+How do I apply for an Honors By Contract?

-How can I ensure that my Honors Contract is approved?
+How can I ensure that my Honors By Contract is approved?

 Work closely with your faculty supervisor to construct a proposal, ideally prior to the start of the term.
-Submit your Student Interest Form so that we may provide that information to your faculty member.
-All Fall 2022 Honors by Contract applications must be completed (by the named faculty member) by January 20, 2023 for the Spring 2023 semester, and no late contracts will be considered.
+Submit your Honors By Contract Interest Form so that we may provide that information to your faculty member.

-Occasionally, contracts are denied on the basis that they are not well-conceived, are not good fits for Honors, or, more often, do not make it explicitly clear how the Contract differs qualitatively from the regular course syllabus.
+Occasionally, Honors By Contracts are denied on the basis that they are not well-conceived, are not good fits for Honors, or, more often, do not make it explicitly clear how the contract differs qualitatively from the regular course syllabus.
 We will make every effort in our reviews of contracts to recommend revision where appropriate; however, denied contracts cannot be revised.

-Can I apply for more than one Honors Contract?
+Can I apply for more than one Honors By Contract?

-As the contract is intended to be an exceptional and rigorous addition to your course work, students may only apply for one (1) Honors Contract in a semester and may only complete two (2) Honors Contracts during their academic career.
-If you are interested in the idea of an Honors Contract but want to ensure you choose the right course, please contact the Associate Dean of Academic Affairs, Dr. Cassie Smith (email@example.com).
+As the Honors By Contract is intended to be an exceptional and rigorous addition to your course work, students may only apply for one (1) Honors Contract in a semester and may only complete two (2) Honors By Contracts during their academic career.
+If you are interested in the idea of an Honors By Contract but want to ensure you choose the right course, please contact the Associate Dean of Academic Affairs, Dr. Cassie Smith (firstname.lastname@example.org).
 Honors Advising is here to help!

-What if I can’t complete my Honors Contract?
+What if I can’t complete my Honors By Contract?